-If a company chooses not to purchase political-risk insurance, it must forecast its future cash flows incorporating how they might be affected by various political risks, such as direct expropriation of the project or indirect expropriation through taxation, royalties on profits and currency regulation.
+If a company chooses not to purchase political-risk insurance, it must forecast its future cash flows incorporating how they might be affected by various political risks.
 Such forecasting is quite difficult to implement and financial advisors have instead developed simple discount rate adjustments to account for political risk.
 Importantly, it is always possible to find a discount rate that correctly incorporates political risk, in the sense that it yields the same NPV for the project as the cash flow analysis incorporating political risk scenarios.
 Let us illustrate this point with a very simple example.
 Suppose we are considering a one period all equity project, CF is the expected cash flow, and r is the correct discount rate reflecting all risks but political risk.
-The probability of a political risk event without recovery is p.
+The probability of a political risk event with an expected recovery of zero is p.
 Then, the present value of the project is where PRSS stands for Political Risk Sovereign Spread, representing the correct discount rate adjustment yielding the same PV as using political risk probabilities.
 Also note that: